-Session 17: Using the Web Report
+Session 18: Using the Web Report

-You can create a Web report which gives you the ability to visually explore your EA/Studio projects, models, diagrams, and elements via the web browser.
+You can create a Web report which gives you the ability to visually explore your ER/Studio BA projects, models, diagrams, and elements via the web browser.
+You can generate separate web reports for individual models as well as individual diagrams.

 - 1. From the main menu select Tools>Reports>Web Report... and a Web Report wizard opens.
 All nodes in the open workspace are selected.
 For purposes of this example, we will leave it as is. - 2.
 Click Next to open the Object Type Selection dialog.
 Deselect the Shapes objects to exclude them from the report and click Next. - 3.
 On the Select Report Location dialog select the directory where you want the generated report to be stored.
 Leave the default setting.
 The "Launch report upon completion" option is selected by default.
-Leave this setting as is, and click Next.

-4. Click Finish and an HTML report is generated for all your selected items.
+Leave this setting as is, and click Next. - 4.
+Click Finish and an HTML report is generated for all your selected items.
 The first page of the report displays a cover sheet with your report details.
-A tree containing the workspace and all projects, models, diagrams, and all elements in the workspace is displayed on the left side of the report.

-Note: You may get a security message telling you that your computer is blocking access to active content files.
-Click once in the yellow bar with the warning icon (1)) and select Allow Blocked Content from the menu.
+A tree containing the workspace and all projects, models, diagrams, and all elements in the workspace is displayed on the left side of the report. - Note: You may get a security message telling you that your computer is blocking access to active - content files.
+Click once in the yellow bar with the warning icon ( ) and select Allow Blocked Content from the menu.
 Click Yes once again to close the Security Warning dialog.